Back to Blog

 Behavioral or Mood Changes

 Increased agitation, persistent depression, sudden personality shifts, paranoia, or uncharacteristic anger can indicate underlying medical conditions — including early dementia — that require professional care.
+The reality is, these behaviors often escalate without proper intervention.

 10

 If you or another family member is exhausted, resentful, or no longer able to provide safe care, that is itself a sign.
 Caregiver burnout affects both the caregiver's health and the quality of care your parent receives.
+What works best is to recognize this early and seek support, especially if you are facing challenges like when siblings disagree about elder care.

 Real-World Examples